 Most of the information provided on this page can be found in your HPF Grants Manual, provided to you with your grant award.
 The HPF Grants Manual (Word format), (PDF format) can also be found on-line on the DHPA website and at the

-Indiana Commission on Public Records website.
+Indiana Archives and Records Administration website.

 Grant Project Checklist: This checklist (also found in your HPF Grants Manual) is a step-by-step guide for completing your grant project.
 The checklist references sections of the HPF Grants Manual for guidance and more detailed instructions.